-If you receive an email that asks for any personal information such as your name, birth date, social security number, e-mail, e-mail password, or banking information be cautious.
-It is generally not a good idea to reply to these emails directly.
+If you receive an email that asks for any personal information such as your name, birth date, social security number, email, email password, or banking information be cautious.
+Do not reply to these emails.

 When you get to the site, look for the contact information for the owners of the site.
 Once you have found the contact information, you can call the Customer Support number to ask about the email .If there is is not a Customer Support number, e-mail a developer or administrator.

-You cab also go to a website like snopes.com which lists most of the e-mail scams currently being run.
+You can also go to the SHSU Phish Bowl website which lists most of the current email scams hitting SHSU mailboxes.

 Read the emails carefully

-Generally when an e-mail is a fraud attempt or a scam it will be poorly worded or have obvious typos.
-Sometimes the e-mail may have a line like "This is not a joke" or "Forward on to friends".
+Generally when an email is a fraud attempt or a scam it will be poorly worded or have obvious typos.
 Company names or brands may be misspelled or inaccurate.
 For example "Goggle" or "Yaho".

-If you think that an e-mail is a scam or that one of your accounts may have been hacked, report it to the e-mail service that you are using.
-Usually this is done by clicking a button inside the email that says either:
+If you think that an email is a scam or that one of your accounts may have been hacked, report it.
+If it is your SHSU email account, report it to email@example.com.
+Other email services such as Gmail or Yahoo will have a button inside the email that says either:

 - "Report as Phishing"

 In addition, if you feel that you have been hacked you should also immediately change your password, enable multi-factor authentication if available, and run a virus scan on your computer.